Find a Supervisor

 I am interested in supervising projects in short stories, linked short story collections, 'novels in stories' and 'in between' forms.
 I am interested in writing that has a political focus, as well as novels that merge genre and literary fiction, as well as writing which explores issues of disability and caring.
 My other area of interest is speculative fiction, especially work that attempts to engage with current science and issues of climate change.

-I am interested in receiving high quality proposals from prospective PhD students in the following areas: -Modern Arab literature in English, French or translation. -Palestinian, Lebanese and 'Levantine' literatures. -Postcolonial theory and the Arab world. -Migration/diaspora literature.
+I am interested in receiving high quality proposals from prospective PhD students in the following areas: -Modern Arab literature in the global Anglosphere -SWANA literature in English, French or translation -Palestinian, Lebanese and 'Levantine' literatures -Postcolonial theory and the Arab world -Migration/diaspora literature

 I am currently supervising early modern PhD theses on queer theory, desire and disability.
 Previously, I have supervised early modern postgraduate research on: Thomas Wyatt and mazes; early-modern disability studies; the reformation of sleep in Tudor England; sixteenth-century occult poetics; biopolitics, gender and outlawry.
 I would especially welcome research students working on the following aspects of early-modern writing and culture: embodiment; emotions; historical phenomenology; mythology; poetry and prose; spatiality; superficiality; translation, adaptation, and reception.
 I am happy to co-supervise Creative Writing theses.
 Please contact me if your are particularly interested in pursuing postgraduate research in any of these areas.